 June 2, 2022, 9:00 a.m.
 ET-10:30 a.m.
 ET

-In this first panel, presenters will describe scientific research on safety and efficacy of self-managed abortion.
+In this first panel, presenters described scientific research on the safety and efficacy of self-managed abortion.
 Panelists will present research on user satisfaction, accompaniment models, and hotlines and discuss empirical evidence underlying WHO’s recommendations on self-managed abortion.

 - Dr. Caron Rahn Kim, Medical Officer, Department of Reproductive Health and Research, World Health Organization

 - Dr. Caitlin Gerdts, Vice President of Research, Ibis Reproductive Health, USA